-Task 1: This task requires you to provide written responses for questions about your workplace when following safe work practices for direct client care including identifying hazards and risks and dealing with them, manual handling and infection control
+Task 1: This task requires you to answer several questions about your workplace where you use safe work practices for direct client care including identifying hazards and risks and how to deal with them, and procedures for manual handling and infection control.

-Task 2: This task requires you to research and then report on a varied range of topics including, but not limited to; workplace legislation, hazard identification, safety considerations, workplace emergency procedures, workplace policies and procedures etc.when following safe work practices for direct client care
+Task 2: This task requires you to research and then report on a varied range of topics including, but not limited to; workplace legislation, hazard identification, safety considerations, workplace emergency procedures, workplace policies and procedures etc. relevant to safe work practices for direct client care

 Students will be given an assessment marking guide for reference at the time that the assessment tasks are distributed.